Saw Yun: Secession

 Thihathu now officially considered himself the heir to Pagan kings.
 His chief queen was Mi Saw U, a daughter of Narathihapate.
 More importantly, he appointed his adopted son Uzana, the biological son of the fallen king Kyawswa and Mi Saw U, as his heir apparent.
 He also appointed Kyawswa, his first son by Mi Saw U, governor of Pinle.

 The appointments did not go down well with Saw Yun, his eldest biological son by a commoner queen (Yadanabon).
 Saw Yun felt the throne was his.
 He agitated his father for a viceroyship in the north.
-While Thihathu wavered, on 15 May 1315, Saw Yun took matters in his own hand, and left for Sagaing with a group of followers, a few miles west of Pinya, across the Irrawaddy.
+While Thihathu wavered, on 15 May 1315, Saw Yun took matters into his own hands, and left for Sagaing with a group of followers, a few miles west of Pinya, across the Irrawaddy.
 Saw Yun found support in a sect of forest dwelling monks and their followers.

 At first, Thihathu dismissed the 15-year-old's thinly veiled insurrection, and did not take any action.
 But Saw Yun continued to consolidate his support in the north, and fortified Sagaing with a brick wall, completed on 26 March 1316.
 Even then, Thihathu's response was halfhearted.
 He sent two small expeditions, each led by Uzana and Kyawswa respectively, to retake the city.
 Both attempts failed.
 Thihathu, who never liked rivals even with his own brothers, now decided to leave his eldest biological son alone.
 Saw Yun's position may also have been helped by an open rebellion in Toungoo (Taungoo) in 1317–18, and subsequent instabilities in Taungdwin.
 Thihathu got both Toungoo and Taungdwin under control but essentially ceded control of northern Upper Burma to Saw Yun.
 For his part, Saw Yun never formally renounced his allegiance to his father.
 Thihathu had to be satisfied with the arrangement although he must have known that Pinya and Sagaing would become bitter rivals after his death.